-Inventory change reports shall specify identification and batch data for each batch of nuclear material, the date of the inventory change, and, as appropriate, the originating material balance area and the receiving material balance area or the recipient.
+Inventory change reports shall specify identification and batch data for each batch of nuclear material, the date of the inventory change and, as appropriate, the originating material balance area and the receiving material balance area or the recipient.
 These reports shall be accompanied by concise notes:

-- (a) Explaining the inventory changes, on the basis of the operating data contained in the operating records provided for under paragraph (a) of Article 58; and - (b) Describing, as specified in the Subsidiary Arrangements, the anticipated operational programme, particularly the taking of a physical inventory.
+- (a) Explaining the inventory changes, on the basis of the operating data contained in the operating records provided for under Article 57(a); and - (b) Describing, as specified in the Subsidiary Arrangements, the anticipated operational programme, particularly the taking of a physical inventory.

-Austria shall report each inventory change, adjustment and correction, either periodically in a consolidated list or individually.
+The Government of Ireland shall report each inventory change, adjustment and correction, either periodically in a consolidated list or individually.
 Inventory changes shall be reported in terms of batches.
 As specified in the Subsidiary Arrangements, small changes in inventory of nuclear material, such as transfers of analytical samples, may be combined in one batch and reported as one inventory change.

-The Agency shall provide Austria with semi-annual statements of book inventory of nuclear material subject to safeguards under this Agreement, for each material balance area, as based on the inventory change reports for the period covered by each such statement.
+The Agency shall provide the Government of Ireland with semi-annual statements of book inventory of nuclear material subject to safeguards under this Agreement, for each material balance area, as based on the inventory change reports for the period covered by each such statement.

-Material balance reports shall include the following entries, unless otherwise agreed by Austria and the Agency:
+Material balance reports shall include the following entries, unless otherwise agreed by the Government of Ireland and the Agency:

-(a) Beginning physical inventory;
+- (a) Beginning physical inventory;

-- (b) Inventory changes (first increases, then decreases):
+- (b) Inventory changes (first increases, then decreases);

 - (c) Ending book inventory;

 - (d) Shipper/receiver differences;

 - (e) Adjusted ending book inventory;

 - (f) Ending physical inventory; and

 - (g) Material unaccounted for.